DioCar84/A-Taste-of-Lisbon/test_docs.md

             'excerpt': 'A Lisbon Beef Steak',
             'meal_type': 2,
             'dish_type': 4,
-            'content': 'Some ramdom content about this dish' })
+            'content': 'Some random content about this dish' })

         self.assertTrue(form.is_valid())